 The first thing to consider is what are your injuries and what are you medical bills?
-Insurance companies will look at the medical bills that come in to put a value on your case.
-Depending on what your injuries are, how much treatment you have, and how much your medical bills are throughout treatment, this is all going to have an affect on how much your case is worth.
+Insurance companies will look at the medical bills to put a value on your case.
+What your injuries are, how much treatment you have, and how much your medical bills are, will have a significant impact on how much your case is worth.

-The second thing we look at when determining how much your case is worth is your loss of income, or how much time off of work you had due to the accident.
-If you only had a couple of days off, this is going to be quit different than a person who can’t work anymore for the rest of their life.
-This person is going to have a much higher value claim than the person who just takes a few days off of work to get over some soreness.
+The second thing we look at when determining how much your case is worth is your loss of income, or how much time off work you had due to the accident.
+If you only had a couple of days off, this is going to be quite different than a person who can’t work for the rest of their life.
+The person who can’t work for the rest of their life will have a much higher valued claim than the person who just takes a few days off of work.

-The third area that we look at to figure out how much a case is worth, is pain and suffering.
-How bad were you hurt and how long does that pain go on for?
+The third area that we look at to figure out how much a case is worth is pain and suffering.
+How bad were you hurt and how long does that pain last?
 Some people hurt very little after an accident while some people have chronic pain that lasts for years.
 Those two different claims will be treated quite differently by an insurance company.
 It is our job to put in our demand letters: how much a person hurts, what they can’t do now that they could do before the incident, and whether they have something like scarring or some other kind of physical disfigurement from the accident.
-We explain to the adjustor all of the pain and suffering our client has, and what they are going through because of the accident.
+We explain to the adjustor what pain and suffering our client has endured, and what they are going through, and have gone through because of the accident.

-Oftentimes it is very hard to give a direct answer up front because a lot of those things have not yet happened.
-This is really how we and an insurance company will value your claim.
+Oftentimes it is very hard to give a direct answer up front because of the many variables considered when valuing a claim.
 If you have any questions at all and want a better answer than “it depends,” give us a call.
-We are happy to give you a free consultation and talk about your case: (720) 588-9120, firstname.lastname@example.org.
+We are happy to give you a free consultation and talk about your case: (720) 588-9120, email@example.com.